 Commissioner Finkeldei said he was still caught up on how traffic would flow out of the area.

-Commissioner Dominguez asked if the streets and traffic will be looked at before development occurs.
+Commissioner Dominguez asked if the streets and traffic issues would be taken care of before development occurs.

 Mr. McCullough replied yes, that is the typical process.